Cyprus Naval Command: 2024 Lebanon Migrant crisis

 As a result of the Lebanese government's inability to deal with the migrant crisis, It was decided by the Cypriot government to send Port and Marine Police and Navy ships to patrol approximately 30 nautical miles off the Lebanese coast in order to prevent illegal immigration into the country.

 Turkish Navy incident

-During the patrol off the coast of Lebanon, a Turkish Navy ship was spotted by Cypriot coastal radars approaching the two ships that were on patrol in the area and as such, the command center from one of the ships immediately alerted the government in Nicosia, which got into contact with Athens who immediately sent the Spetsai frigate to support the Cypriot ships.
+During the patrol off the coast of Lebanon, a Turkish Navy ship was spotted by Cypriot coastal radars approaching the two ships that were on patrol in the area and as such, the command center from one of the ships immediately alerted the government in Nicosia, which got into contact with Athens who immediately sent the frigate Spetsai to support the Cypriot ships.
 The Turkish ship later left the area with the Cypriot General Staff and rest of the government were fully informed of all the Turkish military movements that were taking place until it left.

+Designation

+On 2 March 2026, Iran’s government declared the air force and navy of Cyprus as “terrorist organisations” in retaliation after the European Union officially labelled Iran’s Islamic Revolutionary Guard Corps (IRGC) a terrorist organisation.
+Tehran described the EU move as illegal and said its designation was a reciprocal response under Iranian law to what it called a violation of international legal principles.